begoon/tmpz/webassembly/README.md

 The `main.html` and the `main.wasm` files need to be served by a web server.

-A convenient option is Python's SimpleHTTPServer:
+For instance, by by Python's SimpleHTTPServer:

 ```python
 python -m SimpleHTTPServer